breez/fiatlink/README.md

 The goal of this project is to provide a unified API specifications for Fiat on-ramps to create interoperability and easier integration of multiple on and offramps into apps.

+As first priority we want to support on and off ramps standardization with lightning.

 ## Status Specification
 All FiatLink specifications include a "Status" field.
 "Status" can be one of the following: